 Argentina Please specify the challenges encountered: Some countries make a restrictive interpretation of both international restitution and cross-border contact applications.
-It has become very common that in allegations of gender violence pending of final resolution, the cases are refused by the Central Authority without being analysed.
+It has become very

 Other Central Authorities interpret the Convention in a way which is not in harmony with its object and purpose.
 Besides this, they do not make any effort to locate the children.
 Furthermore, unilaterally they decide whether to appeal or not the resolutions when they are not favourable to the return of the child even though they legally represent the left behind parent.